 UPSERT resulting table

 To understand what we expect from the upsert execution, we will show the resulting employee table expected.
-The upsert statement only modify the destination table by: inserting non existing records (based on emplid value) and updating previously existing records.
-In the following image the new records are showed in green, and the fields with changes in blue.
+The upsert statement only modifies the destination table by inserting nonexisting records (based on implied value) and updating previously existing records.
+In the following image, the new records are shown in green and the fields with changes in blue.